What is Altman Z-score?

 Altman Z Score Interpretation of Bankruptcy Score

-If the Z Score is higher than 3.0, the company is a ‘safe’ company.
+If the Z value is higher than 3.0, the company is a ‘safe’ company.

-If this score is less than 3.0, there is a high probability of the company going bankrupt.
+If this value is less than 3.0, there is a high probability of the company going bankrupt.

 Let’s explain this with an example.
-I have taken Colgate’s example to check the Altman Z-Score.
-According to the above formula, Colgate’s Z-Score is 20, which is well above 3.0 (safe number).
+I have taken Colgate’s example to check the value.
+According to the above formula, Colgate’s Z-value is 20, which is well above 3.0 (safe number).

 Altman Z Score Calculator

-You can download this Z-Score calculation in Excel.
+You can download this formula calculation in Excel.

 Are You Ready To Rock?

-The Altman Z Score is a complete tool to predict bankruptcy.
-Apply this Altman Z Bankruptcy score on your companies and share your results with me.
+The formula is a complete tool to predict bankruptcy.
+Apply this Bankruptcy formula to your companies and share your results with me.